Is Caffeine Safe While TTC and During Pregnancy?

 One cup (8 oz) of instant coffee is anywhere from 76-106 mg of caffeine, while brewed coffee is 135 mg.
 So if you get a 12 oz (tall) coffee from Starbucks or Dunkin Donuts, you’re already at a little over half of your daily intake of caffeine.
 Green tea has about 30 mg of caffeine in 1 cup.
 One can of a cola beverage, diet or regular, has between 36-46 mg.
 For things like energy drinks, it’s important to read the label and find out how much caffeine is in a serving--especially when the product comes in a large container that may be more than one serving.
 Red Bull has 111 mg of caffeine per serving.

 What do I counsel my patients?
 At the end of the day, it’s their choice, but they can rest assured that as long as they’re staying around that 200 mg mark of caffeine consumption, they’re not hurting anything.
+Whether you’re in the mood for a caffeine-free, nausea relief ginger tea or a caffeinated ice-cold latte, it’s up to you.
 So grab that Starbucks mocha peppermint frappuccino that you like so much, just keep track of what size and how many per day you’re drinking and you should be fine.
 Now, the amount of sugar in one of those is another story...